 What on earth is Microsoft thinking?

 The word on the street is that Microsoft will roll out five new flavors of the Surface Pro 3 at a New York City event Tuesday morning.
 The base model will cost $799 and pack an Intel Core i3 processor, 4GB of RAM, and 64GB of storage.
 The next step up is the $999 version, which bumps the CPU to a Core i5, keeps the RAM constant at 4GB, and doubles the storage.
-For $1,299, you still get a Core i5-powered Surface Pro 3, but the RAM jumps to 8GB and storage shoots up to 256GB.
+For $1,299, you still get a Core i5-powered Surface Pro 3, but the

 From there, the price goes up to $1,549, which nets you an Intel Core i7 processor, but keeps the RAM and storage at $1,299 levels.
 And then there’s the mack daddy model: an Intel Core i7 processor, 8GB of memory, and a 512GB hard drive for the break-out-in-a-cold-sweat price of $1,949.